Omar-tarek3/TodoList-App/README.md

 ## Features
+- Full stack application
 - Responsive and user-friendly frontend for adding and managing todo list.
-- RESTful API backend for exposing API-Endpoints and handling CRUD operations on todo items.
+- RESTful API backend for exposing API-Endpoints and handling CRUD operations on todo-items.
-- Persistent storage using a MySQL database.
+- Persistent storage for storing todo-items using a MySQL database.
+- Schema.sql file to intiate schema and database table.
-- Containerized architecture for easy deployment and scalability.
+- Containerized architecture using Docker for easy deployment and scalability.
 - Orchestration and management of containers with Kubernetes.
-- Automated CI/CD pipeline for efficient development and deployment workflows.
+- Automated Jenkins CI pipeline for building and pushing Docker images and updating K8s manifests.
+- Utilized ArgoCD for continuous deployment processes within the Kubernetes cluster.

-## Deployment Methods
+## App overview
-- Setup the minikube
-- apply yaml files
-- expose the services

-- or using the jenkins pipeline
+going through arhcitecture / pics

 ---------------------------